AlvaroIsrael/monokai-dark-green/README.md

 I have taken the files structure to maintain this project from [Dracula](https://github.com/dracula/visual-studio-code/) after participating on a youtube live with the creator of that amazing theme.

 # Docs & Contribution
-To start using your extension with Visual Studio Code you can simply copy the folder "theme" with the .jsons into the `<user home>/.vscode/extensions` folder, ranem the folder with a more desccritive name, like 'monokai-dar-green' and restart VSCode and select the theme from the menu.
+To start using your extension with Visual Studio Code you can simply copy the folder "theme" with the .jsons into the `<user home>/.vscode/extensions` folder, rename the folder with a more desccritive name, like 'monokai-dar-green' and restart VSCode and select the theme from the menu.

 or